CloudRack-Development/crfw-cli/README.md

 6. **Sync IPs from fail2ban**: Automatically sync IPs banned by fail2ban jails to the block list.
 7. **Apply iptables rules**: Apply the current block and allow lists to `iptables`.
 8. **List current iptables rules**: Display the current `iptables` rules.
+9. **Block an ASN**: Block IP ranges associated with a specific ASN.
+10. **Remove an ASN from the block list**: Remove a specific ASN from the block list.
-9. **Global reset**: Reset all IPs from `iptables`, blacklist, and whitelist (requires multiple confirmations).
+11. **Global reset**: Reset all IPs from `iptables`, blacklist, and whitelist (requires multiple confirmations).
-10. **Exit**: Exit the script.
+12. **Exit**: Exit the script.

 ### Integration with fail2ban

 The script integrates with `fail2ban` to dynamically update the block list with IPs banned by fail2ban jails.
 This enhances the security of your system by automatically blocking known malicious IPs.

+### ASN Blocking

+The script allows you to block IP ranges associated with specific Autonomous System Numbers (ASNs).
+This is useful for blocking large ranges of IPs managed by organizations known to be a source of malicious traffic.

 ### Dynamic Updates and Deduplication

-The `apply_iptables_rules` function reads the latest content from the `blacklist.txt` and `whitelist.txt` files each time it is called, ensuring that any manual changes to these files are recognized and applied.
+The `apply_iptables_rules` function reads the latest content from the `blacklist.txt`, `whitelist.txt`, and `asn_blacklist.txt` files each time it is called, ensuring that any manual changes to these files are recognized and applied.
 It also removes duplicate entries before applying the rules.

 ## Contribution